-If a Get Features command is submitted for this Feature, the attributes specified in Figure 146 are returned in Dword 0 of the completion queue entry for that command for the Interrupt Vector specified in Command Dword 11.
+If a Get Features command is submitted for this Feature, the attributes specified in Figure 141 are returned in Dword 0 of the completion queue entry for that command for the Interrupt Vector specified in Command Dword 11.

-Prior to issuing this Feature, the host shall configure the specified Interrupt Vector with a valid I/O Completion Queue.
-If the I/O Completion Queue or Interrupt Vector specified is invalid, the controller should return an error of Invalid Field in Command.
+Prior to issuing a Set Features command that specifies this Feature, the host shall configure the specified Interrupt Vector with an I/O Completion Queue (refer to section 5.3).
+If the specified Interrupt Vector is invalid, or not associated with an existing I/O Completion Queue (refer to Figure 53), then the controller should return an error of Invalid Field in Command.

-Figure 140: Interrupt Vector Configuration - Command Dword 11
+Figure 141: Interrupt Vector Configuration - Command Dword 11

-Bit Description 31:17 I:17 Reserved 16 Coalescing Disable (CD): If set to '1', then any interrupt coalescing settings shall not be applied for this interrupt vector.
+Bit Description 31:17 Reserved 16 Coalescing Disable (CD): If set to '1', then any interrupt coalescing settings shall not be applied for this interrupt vector.
 If cleared to '0', then interrupt coalescing settings apply for this interrupt vector.
 15:00 Interrupt Vector (IV): This field specifies the interrupt vector for which the configuration settings are applied.